What is Raynaud's phenomenon?

 - Pulmonary hypertension

 The primary form of Raynaud's is the most common type.
 It often starts between ages 15 and 25.
 It’s less severe than secondary Raynaud's.
 People with primary Raynaud's don't often develop a related condition.
+It is most common in people assigned female at birth and people living in cold climates.
 Secondary Raynaud's often develops later in midlife, between ages 35 and 40.

 What causes Raynaud's phenomenon?